qxf2/newsletter_automation/README.md

   2. Use the same api key for Request headers `'x-api-key': '<YOURAPIKEY>'`
   3. API Endpoint: POST `<base_url>/api/articles`
   4. Example curl command ` curl -X POST http://localhost:5000/api/articles -H 'X-API-KEY: <YOUR_API_KEY>' -F 'url=http://exampleURL.com' -F 'category_id=2 `

+## How to run Great Expectations test locally:
+Great Expectations is an open-source Python library to test data pipelines.
+It helps in validating and documenting data and thus maintaining data quality.

+1. Clone the newsletter_automation GitHub repo.

+2. Create and activate a virtual environment(Python 3.7.4 version).

+3. Install great_expectations:
+   `pip install great_expectations`

+4. Navigate to tests > data_validation > great_expectations directory:
+   `cd tests/data_validation/great_expectations`

+5. Run the checkpoint script.
+  Navigate to newsletter_automation directory and run:
+  `python tests/data_validation/great_expectations/utils/run_newsletter_automation.py`
+  This will trigger the Checkpoint and run the Expectation Suite against the CSV file data.

+6. Results are stored in great_expectations/uncommitted/data_docs/local_site folder.
+  Navigate to the above directory using File Explorer.
+  Open index.html, go to Validations tab and select your recent run.
+  It will show details of what expectations have run, how many have passed/failed, failure details etc.